-Solid-body guitars are the heaviest of all three types.
+Solid-body guitars are the heaviest of all three versions.
 This is because they are made from one piece of wood or a combination of two different kinds glued together.
-The weight is different depending on how much wood is used and the type selected.
+The weight is different depending on how much wood is used and the kind that is selected.

-Sometimes manufacturers will use a method called chambering to create pockets in the solid guitar body.
-This is a method used to alleviate some weight from the body when they are quite heavy.
-This makes them lighter, but also changes the tone to a degree.
+Sometimes manufacturers will use a method called chambering.
+This creates pockets in the solid guitar body.
+This is a method used to reduce some weight from the body when they are quite heavy.
+It makes them lighter, but also changes the tone to a degree.

 The Gibson Les Paul is known to be one of the heavier guitars in history.
 But there is also a chambered version that was made to help with the weight.
 By looking at them, you would not know there is a difference until you put it on your guitar strap and wore it for a few hours!

-Semi hollow-body guitars are made from two pieces of wood that make up the structure.
+Semi-hollow guitars are made from two pieces of wood that make up the structure.
 This includes a solid center block with a chambered area around it, covered by another piece of wood.
-This makes the guitar lighter and helps with the overall sound because it’s not as solid as a full hollow body.
+This makes the guitar lighter and helps with the sound because it’s not as solid as a fully hollow body.

-The Epiphone Casino is a popular semi hollow guitar on the market today.
+The Epiphone Casino is a popular semi-hollow guitar on the market today.
 It has great tones for blues and jazz players, but also can rock out when needed.
-Because of its construction, it’s a lighter weight guitar and can be more comfortable for playing for long periods of time.
+Because of its construction, it’s a lighter-weight guitar.
+It can be more comfortable for playing for long periods of time.

-Hollow body guitars are the lightest of all three types, although some look very bulky.
+Hollow-body guitars are the lightest of all three kinds, although some look very bulky.
 There will be a lot more air inside to make them resonate better with the strings.
-They play great on clean tones, but they also distort very well because of the natural overdrive that comes with them.
+They play great on clean tones.
+But they also distort very well because of the natural overdrive that comes with them.

 The PRS SE hollow body 2 Piezo is a popular guitar.
-Its simple design and construction make it a favorite for those who want to focus on their playing and not worry about how heavy the guitar might be.
+Its simple design and construction make it a favorite for those who want to focus on their playing.
+And not have to worry about how heavy the guitar might be.

-So when you are considering a guitar for its weight, make sure to take into consideration all the options onboard.
-If it’s loaded, it might add an extra half-pound or more to the overall weight.
+Considering a guitar for its weight?
+Then make sure to take into consideration all the options onboard.
+If it’s loaded, it might add an extra half-pound or more to the weight.
 Negligible at best, but still worth looking into.

 How to Weigh a Guitar

 If you have a guitar that is a bit rough on your shoulder, perhaps you might want to measure the weight.
-Or, if you are selling one and need to know for shipping purposes, this method can also help get the information you need quickly.
+If you are selling one and need to know for shipping purposes.
+Then this method can also help get the information you need quickly.

-Most people have a bathroom scale collecting dust that will now have a great purpose!
+Most people have a bathroom scale collecting dust!
+It finally has a great purpose!
 That’s right, this is all you need as long as it’s somewhat accurate.